ericpruitt/wcwidth.awk/README.md

 This AWK library provides a "wcwidth" function that accepts a string as its only argument and returns the number of columns needed to display the string.
 Unlike POSIX's [_wcwidth(3)_][wcwidth.3], the argument to this library's "wcwidth" function can be any number of characters long.
-When the argument represents a single UTF-8 character, -1 is returned if the width is unknown, but if there are multiple characters in the string, characters with unknown widths are treated as "�" which means they have a width of 1.
+Bytes in invalid UTF-8 sequences are treated as "�" which means they have a width of 1.

 The code is written to be as portable as possible.
 If the AWK interpreter processing the library does not have native support for multi-byte characters,